szstonelee/redisoo/use.md

 config set redisoo_get_ttl 60000
 ```

-### Sample of grpc Go server
+### Sample of gRpc Golang server

-In the project, I include a sample grpc server writing in Golang.
+In the project, I include a sample gRpc server writing in Golang.

 [You can build it](build.md)